 Cannabis enhanced yoga (and really all yoga) is not about accomplishing poses; it is about becoming more relaxed and present.” – Dee Dussault, Ganja Yoga Founder

-The competitive society in which we live often pushes students beyond their comfort zone and into advanced positions that are premature for their level.
+The competitive society in which we live often pushes students beyond their comfort zone.
 As such, the mat on which we practice becomes our greatest reflection.
 It shows us how we love and respect ourselves or where we need to cultivate more self-love and compassion.

 The instructor’s most important job is to keep their students safe, however, it is the student’s job to listen carefully to their body in response to a teacher’s cues.
 Teachers will assist students in finding a properly aligned pose, but only the student can inform the need for a modified or more advanced version of the pose.

 Working on the mat in conjunction with cannabis makes room for one to drop more fully into their physical body.
 It is as if the volume of the body’s voice is amplified with more awareness.
-With the assistance of the plant medicine, a student can work through the practice with more surrender and much less of a push.
+With assistance from the plant, a student can work through the practice with more surrender and much less of a push.
 It is here, in deep connection with the body’s consciousness, that profound healing can occur.

 Adding cannabis to a properly structured yoga practice – one that includes conscious consumption, breath work, intention setting and asana – gives way to defining the line of communication that originates from one’s physicality.
 From here we can uncover limiting thought patterns, old wounds and areas of stress that need to be released (and can be through the practice itself).
 Once we are in touch with our inner essence, we can move forward in a way that supports us becoming our truest selves – the ultimate goal of the yoga practice.

 Introducing cannabis to your yoga practice is not a shortcut to becoming enlightened, but rather a tool to further understand all that is you.
-Like essential oils and muscle rubs have the power to open up another dimension in your practice, so too does cannabis.
+Like essential oils and sound healing have the power to open up another dimension in our practice, so too does cannabis.

 If you’re interested in adding cannabis to your practice, you might consider joining me in Oakland for one of my bi-weekly classes or in San Francisco for one with Dee Dussault, my fellow collaborator and the founder of Ganja Yoga.